-You know, if our body was to be left on the earth and our spiritual nature was to rise to Heaven and there receive a heavenly body, as sometimes is taught, there would be no resurrection of the dead.
+You know, if our body were to be left on the earth, and our spiritual nature were to rise to Heaven and there receive a heavenly body, as sometimes is taught, there would be no resurrection of the dead.
 Then, as Paul taught, Christ has not risen.
 And if the physical body of Christ was left in the tomb of Joseph of Arimathea, we still are in our sins.

 Our current doctrine is grievously in error, wouldn’t you say?